 Once the Final Report of a key or supplementary comparison has been approved and posted in the KCDB, it is automatically published in the Metrologia Technical Supplement (unless the authors do not wish it).

 A short abstract in Word format is therefore required to accompany the PDF Final Report.
 A template for the abstract is available from the CCL-WG website.
+This form requires the names, contact addresses and ORCID IDs (where available) of all the co-authors.
+It is recommended that the pilot gathers these during the report process.
 The KCDB Office handles the publication process.

 The author list for the Metrologia abstract should be the same as that of the Final Report, i.e. pilot, followed by the NMI participants.